TYPO3-Documentation/t3docs-wiki-migration/output_pages/Pagetree.rst

           });
       });

-The defined callback will call an Ext.Direct [outdated wiki link] method that returns a specific string.
-The parameters for the callback function
+The defined callback will call an `Ext.Direct <extdirect>`__ method that returns a specific string.
+The parameters for the callback function are:
-are:

 -  node